RobSmithDev/ArduinoFloppyDiskReader/readme.md

 # Licence
-This entire project is available under the GNU General Public License v3 licence.
-See licence.txt for more details.
+This entire project is available multi-licensed under the terms of the Mozilla Public License Version 2.0 as published by Mozilla Corporation and the GNU General Public License, version 2 or later, as published by the Free Software Foundation